The Importance of English for Technology + 3 Ideas to Boost Fluency in Tech Teams

 • Writing software documentation and release notes

-• Reporting problems and giving product support
+• Reporting problems and giving product customer support

 • Exchanging ideas and asking questions to teammates